 Resident withholding tax (RWT) will be deducted from interest you earn in your CMA, unless you hold a certificate of exemption, and paid directly to Inland Revenue.
-You are responsible for providing your RWT rate and your IRD number otherwise RWT will be deducted at the 'no-notification rate' of 33%.
+You are responsible for providing your RWT rate and your IRD number otherwise RWT will be deducted at the 'no-notification rate' of 45% from 1 April 2020 (previously 33%).
 For current RWT rates or for more information, go to ird.govt.nz.